Area: Land--27,556 sq. km. (11,599 sq. mi.). Archipelago--725,197 sq. km. (280,000 sq. mi.).

 Land ownership is reserved for Solomon Islanders.
 At the time of independence, citizenship was granted to all persons whose parents are or were both British protected persons and members of a group, tribe, or line indigenous to the Solomon Islands.
 The law provides that resident expatriates, such as the Chinese and Kiribati, may obtain citizenship through naturalization.
 Land generally is still held on a family or village basis and may be handed down from mother or father according to local custom.
 The islanders are reluctant to provide land for nontraditional economic undertakings, and this has resulted in continual disputes over land ownership.

-No military forces are maintained by the Solomon Islands, although the police force of nearly 500 includes a border protection element.
+No military forces are maintained by the Solomon Islands, although the police force of 1,059 includes a border protection element.
 The police also have responsibility for fire service, disaster relief, and maritime surveillance.
-The police force is headed by a commissioner, appointed by the Governor General and responsible to the prime minister.
+The police force is headed by a commissioner, appointed by the governor general and responsible to the prime minister.
+Peter Marshall, a New Zealander, was appointed as police commissioner in May 2008.

 Solomon Islands governments are characterized by weak political parties and highly unstable parliamentary coalitions.
 They are subject to frequent votes of no confidence, and government leadership changes frequently as a result.
 Cabinet changes are common.